Is Savings Bank Account Actually Saving Or Killing Your Money?

 If you can make that as your motto for bank accounts, you will not need any further action but if you cannot then you need to come out of the trap by taking some actions.

-To come out of the trap of return from savings account, I use a personal current bank account instead of savings account where I don’t get anything for parking my money into my bank account.
+To come out of the trap of return from a savings account, I use a personal current bank account instead of savings account where I don’t get anything for parking my money into my bank account.

-Yes I do have a savings account with my bank and this is because I have linked my savings bank account with my demat accounts and other mutual funds.
+Yes, I do have a savings account with my bank and this is because I have linked my savings bank account with my demat accounts and other mutual funds.
 I keep only minimum balance in my savings account and everything else is in my current account.

 I know it is difficult to get a current account just for the sake of having a current account but there are other options as well to make yourself mentally prepared of not parking your money into a savings account.